So what is the Green Deal and how can it help you become more energy efficient?

 Green Deal fast facts

-- Why is this being done?
+2. Why is this being done?
 Firstly, our homes suffer from a shocking amount of heat loss.
-Secondly, Britain has ambitious targets for cutting carbon emissions, and the Green Deal is an important part of meeting those targets.
+Secondly, Britain has ambitious targets for cutting carbon emissions, and the Green Deal is an important part of meeting these targets.

-- The golden rule of the Green Deal means the amount you save on your bills will always be greater than the cost of the energy-saving measures.
+3. The golden rule of the Green Deal is that the amount you save on your bills will always be greater than the cost of the energy-saving measures.

-- The cost is absorbed into the future energy bills of your home and paid back over time.
+4. The cost is absorbed into your future energy bills and consequently paid back over time.

 What is the Green Deal?

-The Green Deal will help fund energy-saving upgrades for your home without any upfront costs.
+The Green Deal aims to fund energy-saving upgrades for your home without any upfront costs.
 Instead, the costs are added to your energy bills and staggered over time, like a loan.

-So if you want to replace your boiler with a more energy-efficient model, or want to install draught-proofing or loft and wall insulation you can do so with a Green Deal loan.
+So if you want to replace your boiler with a more energy-efficient model, or want to install draught-proofing or loft and wall insulation you can do so using a Green Deal loan.

-You’ll still pay for them, but the cost will be repaid over time as an additional charge on your energy bill.
-However, the ‘golden rule’ of the Green Deal means that your repayments will have to be less than the money you will save on your energy bills.
+You’ll still be charged for the improvements, but the cost will be repaid over time as an additional charge on your energy bill.
+However, the ‘golden rule’ of the Green Deal is that your repayments will have to be less than the money you will save on your energy bills.

 The Green Deal is essentially a loan from the private companies installing these energy efficiency measures.
 There’s a maximum amount of £6,500 per household and, crucially, this is tied to the home rather than the owner, so if you move house the debt is passed on to whoever lives there next.